karibou-ch/karibou-quad/README.md

   * `"issue_wrong_product_quality"` et `"items.status===fulfilled"` **== létal/4**,
 * `discount` is the amount the seller offer to the customer for this order

-# Advice for Students

-If you are a student and interested in working on karibou.ch project as part of GSoC then please read the information below, as well as the GSoC program information provided by Google, including the [student manual](https://developers.google.com/open-source/gsoc/resources/manual) and [timeline](https://developers.google.com/open-source/gsoc/timeline).

-* I found a great project!
-Contact us, we are active on [gitter](https://gitter.im/karibou-ch/).
-Just drop by and leave us a message!
-* I have an own project idea!
-Superb!
-We recommend you submit your idea as a [GitHub Issues](https://github.com/karibou-ch/karibou-ml-userx/issues).

-## Guidelines & requirements
-Potential candidates should to take a look at [GitHub Issues](https://github.com/karibou-ch/karibou-ml-userx/issues).
-It can help you get some idea how things would work during the GSoC.

 #### Basic requirements